OCamlPro/drom/docs/sphinx/_sources/quickstart.rst.txt

 And we see that :code:`drom` updated the files :code:`src/dune`, :code:`dune-project` and :code:`hello_world.opam`.

-:code:`drom new` also takes a few command line options that can be used to modify the :code:`drom.toml` file:
+:code:`drom project` also takes a few command line options that can be used to modify the :code:`drom.toml` file:

 * :code:`--upgrade` can be used to upgrade the :code:`drom.toml` file